Follow TV Tropes

 • South Park

-• Kenny (who was shown to be blond in The Movie) is a ambivalent example.
-Despite his perverted sense of humor, heavily swearing, drug use and being a sexually precocious 10 year old, he is also depicted as heroic (especially in his Mysterion persona),very empathetic when it comes to his friends and sister and smart.
-Many of his deaths have been acts of heroic self-sacrifice (like in The Movie when he wishes for everything to be back to normal despite knowing he'll go to hell in the process).
-He also parodies this trope as "Princess Kenny" by using a long blonde female wig (badly) to dress up as a typical example of this trope (especially Princess Zelda), but turns out to be a villain in this persona in South Park: The Stick of Truth.
+• Kenny McCormick (who was shown to be blond in The Movie) is an ambivalent example.
+Despite his perverted sense of humor, heavily swearing, drug use and being a sexually precocious 9 year old, he is also depicted as heroic (especially in his Mysterion persona),very empathetic when it comes to his friends and sister and rather smart, both emotionally and in general.
+Many of his deaths have been acts of heroic self-sacrifice (like in The Movie when he wishes for everything to be back to normal, despite knowing he'll go to hell in the process).
+He also parodies this trope as "Princess Kenny" by using a long blonde female wig (badly) to dress up as a typical example of this trope (a la Princess Zelda), but turns out to be a villain in this persona in South Park: The Stick of Truth.

 • Mikey and Gus from Recess, who are considerably the most innocent and pure among the main six.